ayushgptaa/ayushgptaa/README.md

-Hi I'm Ayush
+Hi I'm Ayush, an averge web enjoyer🕸️

-A Web enthusiast who loves  🚀
-Some of the technologies I work with are #JavaScript, #React.js, #NextJS, #HTML, #CSS3, #Sass, and #Node.js 💻 Currently learning interactive web animations 📚 Open-source advocate, always looking to work on interesting projects🌱 Know more about me here at ayushgupa.dev
+Some of the technologies I work with are JavaScript, React.js, NextJS, HTML, CSS3, Sass, and Node.js 💻

+Currently learning interactive web animations 📚

+Open-source advocate, always looking to work on interesting projects🌱

+Know more about me here at [ayushgupta.dev](https://ayushgupa.dev) 🚀